 Paying your tuition fee is an integral part of the registration process at the University.
 If you do not arrange payment of your fee in advance of your arrival, you must do so when you register.

-If you are an International student you will be required to pay a deposit of £4400 if you are not sponsored; this deposit is only refundable in the event of a visa refusal.
+If you are an International student you will be required to pay a deposit of £4,400 unless you are sponsored.
+This deposit is only refundable in the event of a visa refusal.

-If you are self-funding your studies then you have the option to pay for your tuition in full (which will be rewarded with a 3% prompt-payment reduction on the amount you pay yourself) or in instalments by setting up a payment plan.
+If you are self-funding your studies then you have the option to pay for your tuition in full (which will be rewarded with a 3% Prompt Payment Discount on the amount you pay yourself) or in instalments by setting up a payment plan.

 Ways to Pay